erights/quasiParserGenerator/test/tinyses/tinyses.md

 post-parsing, by analyzing the abstract syntax tree.

 The EcmaScript-strict `eval` can be used for both direct and indirect eval.
-SES and TinySES as absorbed into ES2017 has no direct eval, although we may support it based on future versions that support Realms and Frozen Realms.
+SES and TinySES as absorbed into EcmaScript has no direct eval, although we may support it based on future versions that support Realms and Frozen Realms.
 So that this future repair of TinySES does not break old programs, TinySES excludes expressions in the syntactic